CrazyFlasher/domwires-as3/README.md

   direct communication via interface methods and that won't ruin application architecture.
 These actions allow to reduce frequent memory allocation and garbage collections and increase whole application performance.

-###Configure to use
+###How to use?
-Framework consist of 2 main parts: core and extensions.
+Framework consist of 2 main parts: core and [extensions](extensions).
+Each of them has its own build configuration.
+You can build only those modules, that you need.
+For example, if your project doesn't use [Starling](https://github.com/Gamua/Starling-Framework), there is no need to build [starlingApp]
+(extensions/starlingApp) and connect it to your project.

-1. To start developing project using CrazyFM, you need to connect core logic to your project.
+To start developing project using CrazyFM, you need to connect [core](core) logic to your project.
-There are 3 ways to do it:
+There are several ways to do it:
  * Use core src path as source path for you project.
  * Build core using Ant and connect SWC dependencies.
  * Build core using your IDE and connect SWC dependencies.
  * Download SWC dependencies and connect them to project.

-2. Add dependencies that are used by core:
+Add dependencies that are used by [core](core):
  * [as3-signals](https://github.com/robertpenner/as3-signals)
+ * or use SWCs in [dependencies](dependencies) folder (recommended for version compatibility).

+###Build whole CrazyFM framework
+To build whole framework and generate AsDocs for all modules ([core](core) and [extensions](extensions)) setup correct paths in build
+.properties and run build.xml configuration with Ant.
+This will compile everything into separate SWC files, run tests and generate docs.

 - [Read more about core](core)
 - [Read more about extensions](extensions)